historical-comparisons-and-what-if-battles

 Aftermath and Significance: The Norman Conquest Begins

 The immediate aftermath of Hastings was grim.
-William allowed his army to rest and then marched toward London, systematically subduing the south-east.
-A revolt by the city of London and the election of Edgar the Aetheling as king by the Saxon council failed to mount effective resistance.
-William outmaneuvered his opponents, burning villages and fortifying key points.
-On Christmas Day 1066, William the Conqueror was crowned King of England at Westminster Abbey.
+William allowed his army to rest and recover for five days before marching toward London, systematically subduing the south-east.
+He circled the capital, burning villages and fortifying key points to prevent any relief force from organizing.
+A revolt by the city of London and the election of Edgar the Aetheling, the teenage grandson of Edmund Ironside, as king by the Saxon council failed to mount effective resistance.
+William outmaneuvered his opponents, and the leading English nobles submitted to him at Berkhamsted in early December.
+On Christmas Day 1066, William the Conqueror was crowned King of England at Westminster Abbey, but the ceremony was interrupted by nervous Norman guards mistaking cheers for rebellion and setting fire to nearby houses.

 Transformation of English Society

 The Norman Conquest introduced a new ruling class.
 Anglo-Saxon nobles were stripped of their lands and replaced with Norman barons who owed direct fealty to the king.
-This introduced a highly centralized feudal system to England, where all land was held ultimately from the crown.
-Church leadership also changed: English bishops and abbots were replaced by Norman clergy, bringing Continental monastic reforms and Romanesque architecture.
+This introduced a highly centralized feudal system to England, where all land was held ultimately from the crown, and tenants owed military service in exchange for their holdings.
+Church leadership also changed dramatically: English bishops and abbots were replaced by Norman clergy, bringing Continental monastic reforms, Romanesque architecture, and a closer alignment with the papacy.
+Lanfranc of Bec, appointed Archbishop of Canterbury, reorganized the English church along Norman lines and presided over the rebuilding of Canterbury Cathedral.

 One of the most remarkable administrative innovations was the Domesday Book of 1086.
 Ordered by William to assess every holding of land, livestock, and taxpayers across the kingdom, it remains an unparalleled record of medieval society.
-Its creation allowed William to tax his new realm efficiently and to adjudicate land disputes with documentary evidence.
-The Domesday Book’s survey was so thorough that it was likened to the Day of Judgment.
+Commissioners traveled to every shire, holding public inquiries where juries of local men testified under oath about land ownership, resources, and value both before and after the conquest.
+The resulting manuscript, written in Latin, contains over 13,000 entries for settlements across England.
+Its creation allowed William to tax his new realm with unprecedented efficiency and to adjudicate land disputes with documentary evidence.
+The Domesday Book’s survey was so thorough that it was likened to the Day of Judgment, a name that has stuck for nearly a thousand years.

 Linguistic and Cultural Legacy